 Five of America’s national monuments are marine monuments that protect vast swaths of wild oceans — places so remote that few people ever get to experience them.
 Yet these underwater ecosystems critically need our attention and help.

 Fortunately, photographer and filmmaker Ian Shive helps us experience the ocean through his snorkel mask and shines a light on a distant and fascinating part of the world.
 His latest filmmaking adventure took him to several islands in the Pacific, including Rose Atoll Marine National Monument, one of America’s most remote public lands, and one of the marine national monuments currently under review by the Trump administration.

-Later this month on Earth Day, Shive will officially release his new film, “Hidden Pacific,” on IMAX and giant screen theaters worldwide (the “Hidden Pacific” website will soon list screening locations).
+On Earth Day, Shive will officially release his new film, “Hidden Pacific,” on IMAX and giant-screen theaters worldwide.

 “Being on Rose Atoll, surrounded by some of the most pristine natural habitats in the world, with thousands of birds above and baby turtles at your feet, you get the sense that we’re just one small part of a much larger ecosystem,” said Shive.
 “It’s one of the last pristine wildernesses on Earth.”